Conformal geometry of the supercotangent and spinor bundles: Preliminaries

 Given a vector bundle, we can define the algebra of differential operators acting on the sections of that bundle.
 Starting with the spin bundle $\sS$, we obtain $\D(M,\sS)$ the space of differential operators acting on spinors, i.e$.$, on sections of $\sS$.
 This algebra is filtered by the order of derivations over the subalgebra $\Ga(\End \sS)\cong\Ga(\bbCl(M,g))$ of zeroth order operators.
 Since the latter admits also a filtration, we get a bifiltration of $\D(M,\sS)$ by the following subspaces, indexed by $k\in\bbN$ and $\k\leq n$,

-where $\nabla_{X_i}$ is a spinor covariant derivative, induced by the Levi-Civita connection, along the vector field $X_i$.
+where $\nabla_{X_i}$ is a spinor covariant derivative along the vector field $X_i$.
+The somehow strange condition on $\k'$ makes the latter space independent of the chosen connection.
 Generically, the graded algebra associated to an algebra of differential operators is called an algebra of symbols, that of scalar differential operators $\D(M)$ is $\Gr\, \D(M)\simeq \Ga(\cS TM)\simeq \Pol(T^*M)$, where $\Ga(\cS TM)$ are the symmetric contravariant tensor fields over $M$ and $\Pol(T^*M)$ the algebra of functions on $T^*M$ which are fiberwise polynomial.
 We denote this algebra of symbols by $\cS(M)$.
 Usually, only the filtration of $\D(M,\sS)$ w.r.t.\ the order is considered, and its algebra of symbols is then $\cS(M)\otimes\Ga(\bbCl(M,g))$.
 Following Getzler \cite{Get83}, we go one step further and take rather into account its above bifiltration, leading to

 as the algebra of symbols of $\D(M,\sS)$.
 The latter can be interpreted as an algebra of tensors, or as an algebra of functions on the supercotangent bundle of $M$, see below.